bismuthfoundation/BismuthRPC/RPCServer/Commands.md

 * decoderawtransaction  -  (hex string="")  -  version 0.7 Produces a human-readable JSON object for a raw transaction.
 * getrawtransaction  -  (txid) (verbose=0)  -  version 0.7 Returns raw transaction representation for given transaction id.

-* signrawtransaction  -  (hexstring) ({"txid":txid,"vout":n,"scriptPubKey":hex},...) ((privatekey1),...)  -  version 0.7 Adds signatures to a raw transaction and returns the resulting raw transaction.
-  Is this useful?
-We can avoid if createrawtransaction already signs it.

 * addnode  -  (node) (add remove="" onetry="")  -  version 0.8 Attempts add or remove (node) from the addnode list or try a connection to (node) once.